rsesek/mailpopbox/README.md

 a single *mailbox* user, and if the message's Subject header has a special `[sendas:ADDRESS]` string, the server will alter the From message header to be from ADDRESS@DOMAIN.

+## Message Router

+Starting in January 2026, Gmail is [deprecating POP3 support](https://support.google.com/mail/answer/16604719).
+In order to move messages from the POP3 server to Gmail, mailpopbox v3 includes a new program, mailpopbox-router.
+See its [installation guide](docs/install_router.md) for more details.

 ## Installation

 Installation requires a server capable of binding on port 25 for SMTP and 995 for POP3.
 A TLS